vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/store-components/vtex-store-components-availabilitysubscriber.md

 This component only collects the emails of the customers that subscribed to receive updates about a specific out-of-stock product.
 It does not email shoppers automatically when the product gets back in stock.

-> ℹ️ Info
->
-> Alternatively, check the [Availability Notify component](https://developers.vtex.com/vtex-developer-docs/docs/vtex-availability-notify), which renders a subscription form when a product is unavailable and also emails the shopper when the requested product is back in stock.
+> ℹ️ Alternatively, check the [Availability Notify component](https://developers.vtex.com/vtex-developer-docs/docs/vtex-availability-notify), which renders a subscription form when a product is unavailable and also emails the shopper when the requested product is back in stock.

 ## Before you start